26 Nov GOAL SERIES #03 – Self-Sabotage on Keto and Banting

 Keep bringing your mind back to what you have to do right now.
 Turn on the light, light the stove, put the olive oil in the pan, wash the spinach etc. The smaller the steps, the better.

-Victoria Webster, our new Clinical Psychologist, has been presenting in our Friday workshops and she has been dropping gold left right and center.
+Victoria Webster, our new Clinical Psychologist has been dropping gold left right and center.
 A few weeks back she gave a talk on self-worth and self-esteem and this really stood out for me.

 Self worth is something you can improve by living in alignment with your values.